 The game has also two expansions so far.
 Heart of Thorns and Path of Fire.
 Both of these add major gameplay as well as a lot of new zones and I would recommend buying both of them to get the best experience of the game.

 In order to “complete” a zone you will have to unlock all waypoints, visit every vista and point of interest, complete all skill points and tasks.
 Succesfully completing a zone will reward you with a chest that grants you experience among other goodies.

 Waypoints is maybe the most important aspect of map completion as they will allow you to move instantly between zones, allowing you to get to world bosses and events much faster than walking.
-They need a small price to pay in gold, but the amount is unimportant.
+They need a small price to pay in gold, and they can become expensive if used very frequently.
 The further away a waypoint is the more gold you will need to pay.
 Travelling through waypoints within a city costs nothing.

 Points of Interest